 HUMN 220 The Mediterranean World.
 Studies the ancient cultures located around the Mediterranean Sea and the contributions they made to the development of western civilizations to about 500 A.D.
 Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" as reflected in religion, art, philosophy, and social, political, and economic institutions.
+Counts as HUMN 220.
 IAI H9 900.
-Prerequisite: Social Science or History major 3 semester hours.
+3 semester credit hours.
+Typically offered: fall term.
+Department consent required.

 HUMN 230 The Baptism of Europe.
 Studies the development and Christianization of Europe in the Middle Ages (500-1500 A.D.).
 Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" through social structures (religious, political, economic) and through the interactions and/or conflicts between people and cultures (Eastern and Western Christianity; Christianity, Judaism, Islam).
-IAI H9 900.
-3 semester hours.
+Counts as HUMN 230.
+3 semester credit hours.
+Typically offered: spring term.
+Department consent required.

 HUMN 240 Converging Hemispheres.
 Studies the increasingly global encounter of peoples, ideas, and cultures from the Age of Exploration (from 1400 A.D.) into the Twentieth century.
 Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the shift in emphasis from "person in community" the values of freedom, equality, and responsibility.
 Examines the construction of the modern era focusing on scientific revolutions, economic transformation, religious reformations, and revolution, resistance and republicanism.
-3 semester hours.
+3 semester credit hours.

 HUMN 250 The Contemporary World.
 Drawing upon the resources of the Catholic and Benedictine traditions, this course examines a variety of interpretations of the current world situation in light of the theme "person in community."
 Have the notions of person and community changed, or are they being changed through current political, economic, cultural and technological challenges?
 Must have completed over 60 credit hours.
-3 semester hours.
+3 semester credit hours.
 Writing Intensive Course.

 HUMN 291 Topics in Humanities.
 Special topics offered by visiting lecturers and/or practitioners in the arts and humanities.
 Content will vary depending on the topic and instructor.
-1-3 semester hours.
+1-3 semester credit hours.

 HUMN 391 Topics in Humanities.
 Special topics offered by visiting lecturers and/or practitioners in the arts and humanities.
 Content will vary depending on the topic and instructor.
-1-3 semester hours.
+1-3 semester credit hours.